DataDog/documentation/content/en/monitors/create/types/error_tracking.md

 {{% tab "New Issue" %}}

-For **Web and Mobile Apps** or **Backend Services**, select **New Issue**.
-As you expand your search filter, the issue details list above **Select the alerting condition** updates.
-The list displays older issues that were considered new in historic time frames such as the past 24 hours or the past week.
+The list of new issues might display older issues that are considered new in the selected time frame, such as the past 24 hours or the past week.

 1. Select or input a custom time period for the monitor to consider an issue as new after its first occurrence.
 The selected threshold is evaluated in the given time frame.
 After the specific time period, the monitor stops alerting and turns green.
 2. Select **Web and Mobile Apps** or **Backend Services** and choose to monitor over a count or [measure][1].